Saturday 14/03/2026 – 2026 Welsh and NGOC Leagues and BUCS Orienteering Championships – Merthyr Mawr

 The Map

-A4, Scale 1:10,000 or 1:7,500, to be confirmed, 2.5m contours, for Brown and Blue courses, 1:7,500 for other courses, all subject to final controlling.
+A4, Scale 1:10,000, 2.5m contours, for Brown and Blue courses, 1:7,500 for other courses, all subject to final controlling.

 Control descriptions will be text for Yellow, text and pictorial for Orange and Red, and pictorial for all other courses.
 Loose control descriptions will be available in the start lanes.